Go Back Email Link

 • 1 pinch salt

-• 1 –2 tablespoons milk optional to loosen mixture
+• 1 tablespoons milk of choice optional to loosen mixture, add more if needed

 Toppings